eiskalteschatten/BookJournal/README.md

 ## Release Notes

 ### 1.0.1
-- [x] Update Electron and other dependencies
+- [x] Updated Electron and other dependencies
 - [x] Security updates
-- [ ] Start converting to TypeScript for better stability
+- [ ] Converted to TypeScript for better stability

 ### 1.0.0
 - [x] Updated the app icon